Website Logo www.CubanCigarWebsite.com

 Not all users use these terms in the same sense, contributing to some confusion and differing opinions.

-Some of the more common flavours one can observe while smoking a cigar include: spice, cocoa or chocolate, peat moss or earth, coffee, nuts, wood, and berry.
+Some of the more common flavours one can observe while smoking a cigar include: spice, cocoa or chocolate, peat, moss, earth, coffee, leather, grass, bean, nut, wood, and berry.

-This section provides basic information and etiquette on selection, cutting, lighting, smoking and finishing your cigar:
+This section provides some information on selection, cutting, lighting, smoking, finishing and grading your cigar.

 Selecting